 Pickleball is none of these things.

 Pickleball is many little bits of a lot of different sports.
 That’s what makes it a nice transition sport or a good sport for any level athlete.
 It’s a fairly new game, so in most places, you aren’t going to be the only newbie.

 Most describe pickleball as a combination of tennis and table tennis.
 Now that I’ve played, I would agree.
 Small oddly shaped rackets are used, there is a net, and there is a ball.
 The ball resembles a large wiffle ball.

 The game is played on either indoor or outdoor courts that are modified tennis courts.
-There is serving, volleying and running in short bursts.
+There is serving, volleying, and running in short bursts.
 There is sweating, bending, and stretching.
 The game really does feel like a combination of two sports.
-The pickleball rules seem complex, but, probably like any other sport, just take getting used to.
+The pickleball rules seem complex, but, probably like any other sport, just takes getting used to.

 When it came time to attend the lesson with my friend, I had prepared for it by lowering my expectations of my perceived personal athletic greatness.
 I tried to welcome the opportunity to try something new.
 I wondered if I should warm up or stretch (or maybe pray) to prepare for the endeavor.

 We went to the gym with her daughter, dressed in our non-pickleball gear, and prepared to conquer the game.
 I can assure all of you that we did NOT conquer the game.
 In fact, we were lucky to have had such a wonderful young personal trainer who was patient, forgiving, and kind.
 Did I mention patient?
 During the two-hour lesson, this young man guided, coached, and cheered us on through our quest.